Ducky Keycaps Review

 The keycap sets come in a nice box that has ‘Ducky’ cut out on the front so you can see a glimpse of the actual product underneath and the caps themselves are nicely placed (in the correct layout) in a foam frame with a cardboard backing so you can take them out without making a mess.
 That’s all rather standard perhaps, but it does make the process of swapping them out a lot easier and intuitive for people who don’t know keyboard layouts by heart, as you can just work your way down the box and replace each individual key.

-Inside the box you’ll find enough caps to swap out an entire full sized board or (obviously) something like a Ducky One 2 Mini, but to my dismay these sets aren’t compatible with one of Ducky’s own keyboards, namely the One 2 SF.
+Inside the box you’ll find enough caps to swap out an entire full sized board or (obviously) something like a Ducky One 2 Mini, but to my dismay some of these sets (Horizon and Pudding) aren’t compatible with one of Ducky’s own keyboards, namely the One 2 SF.
 I noticed that almost straight away because that’s my main keyboard so it’s a bit of a shame that I couldn’t slap these shiny new caps on my trusty board.
 I pulled out my One 2 Mini to test them though, and upon contacting Ducky I learned that this should be rectified in the future, so no real harm done.

 Of course keycaps are mostly an aesthetic thing as opposed to something to improve your gaming performance, so I’ll mostly be commenting on how these look and feel.
 It’s a bit different than the reviews that I usually do but hey, what’s life without a little variety right?